-Novel drug in pill form safer than standard approach to treat blocked lung blood vesselsMarch 26th, 2012 in Cardiology /
+Novel drug in pill form safer than standard approach to treat blocked lung blood vesselsMarch 26, 2012 in Medicine & Health / Cardiology

 A novel oral anti-coagulant outperformed the injected standard therapy on important safety measures for initial and long-term treatment of pulmonary embolism a blockage of lung blood vessels usually caused by a clot and showed comparable efficacy, according to data from the EINSTEIN-PE trial presented today at the American College of Cardiology's 61st Annual Scientific Session.
 The Scientific Session, the premier cardiovascular medical meeting, brings cardiovascular professionals together to further advances in the field.